 Malta Craft Beer Festival (Valletta)

 A newer beverage festival in Malta is the Malta craft beer festival.
-This festival hosted only its second edition in 2019 and understandably had to postpone the 2020 event.
-But I am hopeful that they will be back for a third edition in 2021 (or 2022)!
+This festival hosted only its second edition in 2019 and understandably had to postpone the 2020 and 2021 events.
+But I am hopeful that they will be back again!

 As the name suggests, this festival is all about craft beer (and ciders).
 Here you can explore a selection of international breweries.
 The list is long but has included Brussels Beer Project, Mikkeler, Brewdog and To Øl, as well as local favourites Lord Chambray and The Brew.
 In addition, there are local restaurants/food trucks and live music.

 This festival is held at the open space of Saint Elmo fort in Valletta.
 You can buy your ticket in advance or at the door.
 The ticket includes a glass and drink tokens.
 Try out different breweries, join some events (beer tastings etc), and relax in the summer sun.

 Ticket price: TBA (Previous years €18 for 1 day)

 In 2022, a new beverage festival also came about.
 PINTA is possibly inspired by (and introduced as a successor for) the Craft Beer Festival in Valletta.
 At this festival, visitors can explore more than 200 types of authentic beers from around the world.
 The festival also features live music acts from local artists and other types of entertainment for the whole family.

 The tiny island of Gozo also has some events and festivals to show to.
 Especially during the summer months, you can listen to live music or enjoy local and international cuisines here.